zrythm/zrythm/README.md

 ## Non-standard locations

-When installing in non-standard locations, glib needs to find the gsettings schema.
-By default, it looks in /usr and /usr/share.
+When installing in non-standard locations, glib needs to find the corresponding gsettings schema.
+At runtime, GSettings looks for schemas in the `glib-2.0/schemas` subdirectories of all directories specified in the `XDG_DATA_DIRS`.
 It is possible to set
 the `GSETTINGS_SCHEMA_DIR` environment variable to `<your prefix>/share/glib-2.0/schemas` or prepend